 (A) Upon completion of the project, the public or private project sponsor shall notify the Marine Board staff.
 A final billing with cost documentation shall be provided to the Board.
-After a satisfactory final inspection by the Marine Board staff, reimbursement funding will be authorized;
+After a satisfactory review of billing documentation and final inspection by the Marine Board staff, reimbursement funding will be authorized.